botfactoryit/terremotibot-social/README.md

 Receives earthquakes details and image cards through [Amazon SQS](https://aws.amazon.com/sqs/) for every 'big' earthquake, and publishes text and image to Twitter and Facebook.

+## ❌ DEPRECATED

+This integration has been embedded in the main [TerremotiBot](https://github.com/botfactoryit/terremotibot) repository.

 ## How to run

 ```js